-- a. is conditionally admitted and fails to meet the conditions of his/her admission; - b. is not making satisfactory progress toward the degree, for example, inadequate progress on research projects, failure to obtain satisfactory grades in required courses, or failing the candidacy, comprehensive, or final oral examination; - c. receives an "F" grade on two attempts in a required course; - d. fails to maintain continuous registration without an approved leave of absence; - e. fails to complete program requirements in the maximum allowed time for the degree; or - f. is guilty of ethical misconduct or violates the North Carolina A&T State University's Student Handbook. - 5.
-Readmission after Academic Dismissal: A student who is dismissed for academic reasons will be eligible to submit a new application after one academic year and may be admitted only upon the recommendation of the major department chair or graduate coordinator and with the approval of the Dean of the School of Graduate Studies.
-While on academic dismissal, students are not eligible to take courses.
+- is conditionally admitted and fails to meet the conditions of his/her admission; - is not making satisfactory progress toward the degree, for example, inadequate progress on research projects, failure to obtain satisfactory grades in required courses, or failing the candidacy, comprehensive, or final oral examination; - receives an "F" grade in a required course; - fails to maintain continuous registration without an approved leave of absence; - fails to complete program requirements in the maximum allowed time for the degree; or - is guilty of ethical misconduct or violates the North Carolina A&T State University's Student Handbook. - 4.
+Readmission after Academic Dismissal: A student who is dismissed for academic reasons will be eligible to submit a new application for admission to a degree or certificate program after one academic year and may be admitted only upon the recommendation of the major department chair or graduate coordinator and with the approval of the Dean of the Graduate School. - 5.
+Appeals: An academically dismissed student may appeal the decision according to the process outlined in the Graduate Student Appeals policy.